Illinois Court Records

 - The accused completed assigned court supervision by meeting all the court’s conditions while the case was kept open, so the court dismissed the case.

 - They were convicted of felonies that are eligible for expungement.
-Eligibility for expungement of felony convictions are very rare and can only occur under these particular conditions:
+Eligibility for expungement of felony convictions is very rare and can only occur under these particular conditions:

 - The court reversed or vacated the conviction after reviewing the case files, usually after an appeal.